 - Your hair is greasy to the touch

-- Intense scalp irritation persists even after moisturizing
+- Intense scalp irritation and itchy scalp persist even after moisturizing

-While dandruff cannot be cured, it can be easily managed.
-Quality dandruff shampoo coupled with a moisturizing conditioner is your first line of defense.
+While dandruff cannot be cured, your flaky scalp can be easily managed with an anti-dandruff shampoo.
+Quality dandruff shampoo coupled with a moisturizing conditioner is your first line of defense for combatting itchiness, excess oil, and other side effects like white flakes and dry skin.
+Some over-the-counter hair care products use coal tar, salicylic acid, or selenium sulfide as a scalp treatment, but we prefer a gentle shampoo that packs a punch.
 At Jupiter, our Balancing Shampoo, a shampoo formulated with Zinc Pyrithione (a safe and effective compound that helps eliminate dandruff), will quickly make flakes a thing of the past.

 Bringing a dry scalp to optimum health is relatively easy.
 Our Nourishing Conditioner with probiotics, Vitamin E, and colloidal oatmeal help moisturize a dry scalp and keeps hair looking healthy.
 We formulated our products with clean ingredients that moisturize and care for your scalp and hair.
 These ingredients include: